We're pleased to provide this overview of the posting, recruiting, selection, hiring, and orientation process for non-academic employees.

 To advertise elsewhere, complete the Advertising request form.

-We also offer a Diversity posting guide (below) for those who would like to share their openings with a wider, more diverse audience.
+We also offer a Diversity Posting Guide (find it under Resources below) for those who would like to share their openings with a wider, more diverse audience.
 This guide includes organizations that provide job listings for their members.
 They invite employers to post jobs for a fee.
 If you need suggestions or have questions about where to advertise, please contact Staffing Services.

 Visit our ATS Information guide for detailed instructions about viewing resumes in the Applicant Tracking System and moving candidates through the hiring workflow.
 Please encourage all candidates to apply online so that records are all in one place and we are in compliance with all legal requirements.